mhanyc/codingmental/content/articles/salt-to-slack.md

 ---
 author_name: "Anders Pearson"
 author_url: http://ctl.columbia.edu/about/team/pearson/
-date: 2016-05-25T12:16:55+01:00
+date: 2016-05-25
-draft: true
-lede: "How we make Salt operations visible to our team in Slack"
+lede: "It's extremely helpful to know what's going on with our systems at a glance.
+One area where we lacked visibility and occasionally ran into conflicts were configuration management runs.
+We use Salt for our configuration management and orchestration, and here is how we make Salt operations visible to our team in Slack."
-poster: filename
 tags: ["salt", "slack", "chatops"]
 title: Salt to Slack
 topics: